sefffal/Octofitter.jl/docs/src/python.md

 # Calling from Python

 This page provides some guidance on how Octofitter can be used from Python.
-Please note that this is not officially supported and performance may suffer.
-In general, we recommend you download Julia and copy-paste the examples as needed.

-Still, it might be useful to embed Octofitter as part of a larger Python project or pipeline.
+Our general recomendation is to download Julia and copy-paste the examples as needed, but there may be cases where it useful to embed Octofitter within a larger Python project or pipeline

-In those cases, you might consider using Octofitter via [juliacall.py](https://pyjulia.readthedocs.io/en/stable/index.html).
+In those cases, you might consider using Octofitter via [juliacall.py](https://pyjulia.readthedocs.io/en/stable/index.html), as demonstrated in these examples.

 The broad instructions are as follows: